exercism/blog/posts/coding-intentionally-in-bash-grains.md

 How do you get from 1 and 64 zeros down to 64 ones?
 You subtract 1.

 And what additional benefit does this give us?
 Well, now we've got a nice, readable expression for the total.
 It doesn't iterate, so performance is good.
-And it contains the number 64, which is the number of squares on a chessboard, which is a good example of well-signalled **design intent**.
-If, for some reason, in 1000 years, the world standardizes on a 7x7 chessboard, that future engineer (probably using Bash 6.1) will check the script, see what you were going for, and change the 64 to a 49.
+And it contains the number 64, which is the number of squares on a chessboard, which is a good example of well-signaled **design intent**.
+If for some reason, in 1000 years, the world standardizes on a 7x7 chessboard, that future engineer (probably using Bash 6.1) will check the script, see what you were going for, and change the 64 to a 49.
 All good!

 ## Stay intentional, my friends

-When working out an implementation, it's easy to throw things around and latch onto the first solution that works, and that's fine while you're exploring the problem, but once you fully understand the critical components — if you've got the time to spend giving things a good polish — make sure every algorithm, every variable name, and even your white space draw a picture of the problem, the critical requirements, and how all the pieces fit together.
+When working out an implementation, it's easy to throw things around and latch onto the first solution that works.
+That's fine while you're exploring the problem, but once you fully understand the critical components—if you've got the time to spend giving things a good polish—make sure every algorithm, every variable name, and even your white space draw a picture of the problem, the critical requirements, and how all the pieces fit together.

 [^1]: See also [Thom Holwerda's comic.](https://www.osnews.com/story/19266/wtfsm/)
 [^2]: If you're feeling a little rusty on your binary and hexadecimal counting, @kytrinyx recommends the book [How to Count](https://www.amazon.com/Count-Programming-Mere-Mortals-Book-ebook/dp/B005DPIKPE).
 As a shameless plug, I recently wrote [a couple blog posts about binary and hexadecimal too.](https://www.assertnotmagic.com/2018/09/10/binary-hexadecimal-part-1/)